Updated: February 20th, 2024

 Please note: UC San Diego has updated the Capped Major program to the Selective Majors program.

 Thank you for your interest in Computer Science and Engineering (CSE) at UC San Diego.
 The CSE Department does not play a role in any portion of the undergraduate admissions review of applicants.
 Once a student matriculates at UC San Diego, the only way to change into one of the majors in the CSE Department from another major outside of our department is to go through our CSE Selective Major Application Process.
 There is no appeal process for changing to a selective major.
 Please be advised that the number of available spots in the CSE majors is constrained by the available resources.
 There are no guarantees you would be able to major in CS as a result of the CSE Selective Major Application Process.

 For the Summer 2024 cycle, there were not any spots available.
 The JSOE Application for the CSE Selective Major Application process was not available for students to apply in Summer 2024 for this reason.

 Beginning with the Summer 2025 application cycle, students will be able to apply to this major once per year (between Summer and Fall quarters).
 Note that space will be limited and acceptance to this major is not guaranteed.

 What to do if you are not accepted into one of the CSE majors?
 See our Computing Paths website.

 The CSE Selective Major Application Has Changed

-This new application process will go into effect in Fall 2022 (the first application cycle under the new process will be in Summer 2023).
+This new application process went into effect in Fall 2022 (the first application cycle under the new process was in Summer 2023).
 Starting in Fall 2022, the incoming CSE class is growing and it will be hard (if not impossible) for students to switch into CSE majors if they are not admitted directly.